caelan/TemporalFastDownward/README.md

 # TemporalFastDownward

-A slightly modified of Temporal Fast Downward.
+A slightly modified version of Temporal Fast Downward.

 ## Information